benwilcock/rhdh-local/README.md

 ## Using PostgreSQL database

-By default, in-memory db is used.
+By default, an in-memory db is used.
 If you want to use PostgreSQL with RHDH, here are the steps:

 > **NOTE**: You must have [Red Hat Login](https://access.redhat.com/RegistryAuthentication#getting-a-red-hat-login-2) to use `postgresql` image.